Results for Category: Read To Me

 Sneak Peek into our Virtual Herbal Book Fair

-This autumn, as the days become shorter and the nights start to stretch longer, we’re bringing our studies indoors, preparing warm herbal infusions and potent decoctions.
-The cooler months are opportune for settling in with a good herbal book from our collection to keep our minds active and continue our learning all through the season….
+This autumn, as the days become shorter and the nights start to stretch longer, we’re bringing our studies indoors, preparing wa...

 As a Black Herbalist, These are my 3 Favorite Herbalism Books

-As a child, I remember going out into nature, pulling weeds, putting them in jars, and making what I called “science projects†to hide in the cupboards of my parents’ house.
+As a child, I remember going out into nature, pulling weeds, putting them in jars, and making what I called “science projects” to hide in the cupboards of my parents’ house.
 In my way, I was practicing herbalism, even though I didn’t know it at the time and hadn’t encountered any herbalism books or resources….

-DIY Firming Wild Rose Undereye CreamÂ
+DIY Firming Wild Rose Undereye Cream

 This recipe for undereye cream is from a book excerpt from The Backyard Herbal Apothecary by Devon Young.
-My slow evolution into â...
+My slow evolution into “becoming an herbalist” started with a love of plants and a love of knowledge.
+My earliest memories are a library of pretty plants and heavenly aroma, diverse textures and pleasing flavors.
+To say…

 5 Herbs To Support A Body in Pain